2026 TMDSAS Activities Section Guide

 Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.

-The second 2500 character essay is optional—but we strongly encourage it.
+The second 2,500-character essay is optional—but we strongly encourage it.
 It’s an open opportunity to provide admissions committees with a broader picture of who you are as an applicant.

 Any chance to continue selling yourself and elaborating on your unique story should be seen as an opportunity.
 Don’t skip this optional essay, and take time to prepare your answers in advance so that you are not rushing through these questions to get your application submitted as soon as possible.
-While not as long as your personal statement, these mini-essays still play an important role in your application and should be approached with care and consideration.
+While not as long as your personal statement, these mini-essays still play an essential role in your application and should be approached with care and consideration.

 How can you utilize these essays to further your narrative?
 TMDSAS is not looking for a continuation of your personal statement or a rehash of something they’ve already seen in your application.
-This is an area to add a fresh perspective on any issues, qualities, or important anecdotes that have not been previously covered in your primary application.
+This is an area to add a fresh perspective on any issues, qualities, or key anecdotes that have not been previously covered in your primary application.

 TMDSAS Activities Section FAQ

-What is a Planned Activity?
+What Is a Planned Activity?

 A planned activity is any activity that will take place after the application deadline.
 What activities are you planning to undertake after you submit your application?
 Add these activities to the planned activities section.
 You can no longer make changes after you submit your application.